-Recent changes to the approach to renewable energy projects by the Government is likely to require LPAs to allocate areas for wind and solar farms.
+- 9.1.1 Recent changes to the approach to renewable energy projects by the Government is likely to require LPAs to allocate areas for wind and solar farms.
 An application for such an installation would need therefore to be on land allocated in the LPAs Local Plan or in a Neighbourhood Plan.
-In the Eden Local Plan the majority of the Neighbourhood Plan Area lies within a Wind Energy Suitable Area (see Fig 4).

-It is also worth noting that the Government is planning to withdraw, or reduce, subsidies for renewable installations.
+In the Eden Local Plan draft the majority of the Neighbourhood Plan Area lies within a Wind Energy Suitable Area (see Fig 4). - 9.1.2 It is also worth noting that the Government is planning to withdraw, or reduce, subsidies for renewable installations.
 At this point it is not clear if this will affect only the larger installations or if the Government will withdraw existing subsidies to domestic installations.
 This would have a significant effect on new renewable energy projects and therefore limit the amount of energy provided from renewables both in EDC and within Lazonby.
 If the LNP supports micro-energy installations this would facilitate their installation.
-However, the removal of subsidies is likely to significantly reduce the number of new installations.

-The Plan supports domestic and micro energy generation recognising that low-carbon energy generation can help meet local needs whilst addressing wider environmental concerns.
+However, the removal of subsidies is likely to significantly reduce the number of new installations. - 9.1.3 The formulation of the LNP policy is likely to require the following: - Identify suitable sites for wind/solar installations - Identify the capacity for the installations - Consult with the community and landowners on the proposed allocations - Consult with EDC on the proposed allocations - 9.1.4 The Plan supports domestic and micro energy generation recognising that low-carbon energy generation can help meet local needs whilst addressing wider environmental concerns.
 Domestic scale generation can provide all or a significant proportion of the energy needs of the building to which it is attached or associated.
 The Plan also recognises that microgeneration technology can be installed at a scale suitable to provide for a community energy scheme.
-The compliance of energy generating infrastructure and its installation with the Microgeneration Certification Scheme, or its replacement, is encouraged.